Boxy Pixel Aluminum Game Boy Advance Assembly Guide

 Prepare GBA Buttons

 If using metal buttons, it’s a good idea to remove the sharp corners from the legs of the buttons.
-It does not take much at all to run a razor blade, a flexible nail file, or very fine sandpaper to areas shown in red.
+It does not take much at all to run a razor blade, a flexible nail file, or very fine sandpaper on the areas shown in red.
 This is done to ensure buttons actuate up and down smoothly.

 Drop in your directional keypad and A/B buttons.
 The two buttons can only be placed in one orientation, as shown.